aghaynes/SCTO/DM/secuTrial/recipes/upload_catalog/README.md

 # secuTrial catalog upload

 Certain input data may already be available in a standardized form.
 In these cases a secuTrail catalog can be created to aid  in standardization of data entry.
 Examples where such catalogs are used are adresses or medicines.
 A small example catalog of medical products can be found [here](https://github.com/PatrickRWright/SCTO/blob/master/DM/secuTrial/data/med_catalog.csv).
+A catalog of Swiss addresses can be found [here](https://github.com/PatrickRWright/SCTO/blob/master/DM/secuTrial/data/plz_catalog_ch.csv).

 #### Upload catalog:
 1. FormBuilder Welcome page